 - Difficulty driving at night

 Cataracts never go away on their own, but some stop progressing after a certain point.
 If cataracts continue to grow and progress, they can cause blindness if left untreated.
 Fortunately, cataracts can almost always be successfully treated with surgery.
 Millions of cataract operations are performed each year in the United States, and there is a very low risk for complications.
-However, before opting for surgery, patients need to consider on an individual basis how severely a cataract interferes with their quality of life.
-Cataract surgery is rarely an emergency, so patients have time to consult with their doctors and carefully consider the risks and benefits of surgery.
+However, before opting for surgery, people need to consider on an individual basis how severely a cataract interferes with their quality of life.
+Cataract surgery is rarely an emergency, so people have time to consult with their doctors and carefully consider the risks and benefits of surgery.

 Cataract Removal Surgery